lmjohns3/theanets/README.md

     -n or --layers N1 N2 N3 N4

 Build a network with `N1` inputs, two hidden layers with `N2` and `N3` units, and `N4` outputs.
-(Note that this argument is fixed in the code for the examples, since it needs to correspond to the shape of the data being processed.)
+(Note that this argument is held constant in the example code, since it needs to correspond to the shape of the data being processed.)

     -g or --activation logistic|relu|linear|norm:mean+logistic|...